BastD29/mern-ts-08-auth/README.md

-# SEND EMAIL WITH MERN STACK
+# SESSION-BASED AUTH WITH MERN STACK

 This project aims to...